 If you know of the autonomous community of the Canary Islands, Spain, then you may have heard of La Gomera.
-This island is the second smallest among these group of islands which lie off the African coast in the Atlantic Ocean.
+This island is the second smallest among these groups of islands which lie off the African coast in the Atlantic Ocean.
 The island has a small population with roughly 22,000 inhabitants who have a unique means of communicating with one another from miles away.

 Before the Spaniard settlers arrived on these islands, they were inhabited by indigenous people called Guanches who had a rich and amazing culture.
 They worshipped their god at a sanctuary in the highest point of the island.
 Archeological explorations into the sanctuary have found altars, pyres, and other ceremonial constructions.
 This mountainous island has steep slopes and an interesting half-cut orange shape.

-Popularly called land of the winter sun, the island has great weather in the winter which is one of the reasons snowbirds are so drawn to La Gomera.
+Popularly called the land of the winter sun, the island has great weather in the winter which is one of the reasons snowbirds are so drawn to La Gomera.
 The island is also blessed with amazing black sanded beaches, beautiful features of nature, and a scenic landscape including a national park that is also a UNESCO heritage site.
 The people are friendly and can always be seen with a smile.
 This infectious joy is one you wouldn't want to miss on your trip.
 The locals are hospitable and will engage with most tourists and answer questions.
 The cost of living is also affordable enough to keep you coming back for years.

 The island has a subtropical oceanic climate which is extremely mild, warm, and sunny.
 The winters can be mistaken for spring with how warm the temperatures remain.
-While the temperatures on the coast remain inviting and pleasant, things get a little different on the interior.
+While the temperatures on the coast remain inviting and pleasant, things get a little different in the interior.
 There is often heavy rainfall on some parts of the interior while other parts barely see any moisture.
-The altitude and how exposed the slopes are also influencing the weather.
+The altitude and how exposed the slopes are also influence the weather.
 Winter temperatures are around .
 It can get colder in the evenings so bring an extra layer of warm clothes.

 La Gomera has low crime rates and is considered to be very safe for tourists.
 You can go about your day without worrying about being attacked.
 However, keep your valuable items safe and secure at all times to avoid losing them.
 Take the usual security precautions you would take anywhere else and be careful not to wander around at night and you should be safe.
 Another concern travelers tend to have is whether or not a natural disaster will occur while they are visiting la Gomera.
 The likelihood of this happening is low as the island hasn't seen any such occurrences in the last few years.
 To put your mind at rest, you should follow local news reports for announcements of any unusual activity.